 Only recently have there been attempts to define minimally effective doses in humans – an outcome made possible by the development of consistently formulated, stable, bioavailable broccoli-derived preparations.”

 “Of the available SFN clinical trials associated with genes induced via Nrf2 activation, many demonstrate a linear dose-response.
 More recently, it has become apparent that SFN can behave hormetically with different effects responsive to different doses.
 This is in addition to its varying effects on different cell types and consequent to widely varying intracellular concentrations.

-A 2017 clinical pilot study examined the effect of an oral dose of 100 μmol (17.3 mg) encapsulated SFN on GSH [the endogenous antioxidant glutathione] induction in humans over 7 days.
+A 2017 clinical pilot study examined the effect of an oral dose of 100 μmol (17.3 mg) encapsulated SFN on GSH [reduced glutathione] induction in humans over 7 days.
 Pre- and postmeasurement of GSH in blood cells that included T cells, B cells, and NK cells showed an increase of 32%.
 The researchers found that in the pilot group of nine participants, age, sex, and race did not influence the outcome.